bokulich-lab/q2-coordinates/README.md

 ```

 Moran's I ranges from -1 (negative spatial autocorrelation) to 1 (positive spatial autocorrelation); values near 0 or the expected I (EI, which approaches 0 with large sample sizes) indicate a random spatial distribution.
 Geary's C ranges from 0 (positive spatial autocorrelation) to some unspecified value greater than 1 (negative spatial autocorrelation); values near 1 indicate a random distribution.
 Both are global autocorrelation tests, though Geary's C is much more sensitive to local autocorrelation processes.
 The accompanying Moran plot shows the relationship between the variable of interest and its own spatial lag (i.e., the degree to which neighboring observations are autocorrelated).

+# License
+q2-coordinates is released under a BSD-3-Clause license.
+See LICENSE for more details.